How To Make An Omelette

 Step-by-Step Instructions

+Step 1: Beat the eggs.
 In a medium bowl, combine the eggs with the water, a generous pinch of salt, and a few grinds of pepper.
-(Pro tip: Adding a bit of water makes a fluffier omelette.)
+Beat with a fork until well combined.
+Using a fork instead of a whisk makes it easier to control the texture—you want the eggs well mixed but not overly aerated.

 eggs beaten with fork